 Now, there’s a question.
 Everyone ponders their own mortality and as I talk to people, it appears that everyone has their own perspective on what would constitute a full life.
 According to statistics, a man will live to be 76 and a woman 81.

-Then, I see other people’s reaction when death comes knocking on their door – maybe not ready t take them away – but they receive a wakeup call, a reminder that if you don’t make some changes in your lifestyle, you may not have much longer to live.
+Then, I see other people’s reaction when death comes knocking on their door – maybe not ready to take them away – but they receive a wakeup call, a reminder that if you don’t make some changes in your lifestyle, you may not have much longer to live.

 It’s interesting to watch how different people react to warnings of potentially window shopping at death’s department store.
 Some people re-evaluate and find other things to do and places to be that might not have such ominous foreboding, while others brazenly march inside in an effort to get the best deal they can, checking out as soon as possible.

 Some people are just done shopping; they just want to get what they need and get into line at the checkout lane as quickly as possible.
-Some stand in line longer than others, but eventually their turn comes as life scans their items and rings ‘em up.
+Some stand in line longer than others, but eventually, their turn comes as life scans their items and rings ‘em up.
 They pay and they leave; done.

 I have many friends who have beat the odds greatly – and they are my heroes, my hope that my long-life goal is within reach – and they are vibrant, in great shape and continue to make the world a better place.
 Wow!
-(I can even spell it backwards.)
+(I can even spell it backward.)
 That’s what I’m talking about.

 Interestingly, many times when I share my personal view on my own potential life expectancy, I am somewhat shocked by the response of people who get emotionally tweaked (if not utterly upset) when I propose the idea of living past a more moderate age.